cap-js/docs/java/change-tracking.md

 ### Enabling change tracking

-To use the change tracking feature, you need to enable it in your `pom.xml` file.
-Add the following dependency to your project:
+To use the change tracking feature, you need to enable it in the `pom.xml` file of your service by adding the following dependency:

 ```xml
     <dependency>